The very first time that I decorated my kids' room, I knew exactly what I wanted to put in.

 Would you even generalize it with the word 'themes'?

-Of course there are broad generalizations, such as Zebra or Animal Print theme, Cowboy/girl theme, or a Parisian/Fashionista theme.
+Of course there are broad generalizations, such as Zebra or Animal Print theme, Cowboy/girl theme, or a Parisian/Fashionista theme and the now infamous "Video Game' theme.

 But truly, every teenager just wants to put his own stamp on his room.
 Forget all those kids bedroom ideas you've been collecting all these years...and let your teenager decide the kind of room he wants.